-It’s fair to say that 2017 has been a bit of a rough ride for landlords and property investors (to say the least!).
-Looking forward, however, you can use certain investment strategies to your advantage to have a positive 2018, insists Just Landlords.
+It’s fair to say that 2017 has been a bit of a rough ride for both landlords and property investors (to say the least!)
+Looking forward, however, you can use certain investment strategies to your advantage to have a positive 2018.

-The specialist Landlord Insurance provider has highlighted the investment strategies that you can put into place in 2018 to remain in the property sector, and beat the Government’s tax and regulatory changes.
+Just Landlords, the specialist Landlord Insurance provider, has highlighted the investment strategies that you can put into place in 2018 to remain in the property sector, and beat the Government’s tax and regulatory changes.